isomerpages/moe-dunmansec/_open-house/Programme Highlights.md

 Extracted from:&nbsp;[https://www.moe.gov.sg/schoolfinder/schooldetail?schoolname=dunman-secondary-school](https://www.moe.gov.sg/schoolfinder/schooldetail?schoolname=dunman-secondary-school)

-**2. How do the students select their CCA and what are the CCAs offered in Dunman Secondary?**
+**2. How do the students select their CCA and what are the CCAs offered in Dunman Secondary School?**

 Dunmanites are required to take up a CCA from one of the core CCAs offered in Dunman.